Arna has many different tools in her recovery

 dc: It sounds like you went back into public mental health with a lot more tools in your bag?

-Arna: Yes! & now funnily enough, I have been feeling like I want to be doing direct work again, so the recovery college has taken me back to that.
+Arna: Yes!
+And now funnily enough, I have been feeling like I want to be doing direct client work again, so the recovery college has taken me back to that.
 It’s interesting how the work circles around.
 I want to connect more now with people one on one…I am even jumping into some trauma informed yoga training and am really hoping to bring that work back into the college and create some interesting courses, particularly around life beyond trauma.

 dc: That sounds ace!
-So, tricky question but how would you explain a recovery college in one sentence?
+So, tricky question: but how would you explain a recovery college in one sentence?

 dc: What value do you think recovery colleges can bring to the community as whole?

-We completely agree, Arna!
+dc: We completely agree, Arna!
 Simple but powerful.